Times change and my website needed to change too. To see the 2020 update of this page click this link

 If you increase the fiber content of your pet's food to over 10% a number of bad things might occur that include digestive upsets and blockage of nutrient absorption.
 Always increase fiber levels slowly, while monitoring your pet because some pets handle high fiber levels better than others.

 We know that additional fiber seems to help pets with certain problems.
 That is why high-fiber prescription diets are sold by veterinarians.
 These diets usually contain sugar beet pulp - a waste product left over from sugar production - because it is inexpensive and readily available to them.
 It is also sold as a horse feed.
+If you prepare your pet's diet at home, stay with a human-grade product such as Fibrex.

 The first of the conditions in which additional fiber seems beneficial is diabetes.
 Diets high in fiber appear to lower blood glucose levels (10%) in humans. (ref) In pets, we know that additional fiber seems to lessen blood glucose spikes that occur after your pet eats.